SapporoAlex/SapporoAlex/README.md

 I'm an Aussie and a passionate Pythonista based in Sapporo, Hokkaido, Japan.
 Welcome to my GitHub profile!

 ## About Me
-I have a background in education, and I can see the potential in utilising these skills in programming and working as a team to design and create ground-breaking programs and services.
-I love working on data analysis, data science, software development, and programming games, but I'm always eager to learn and explore new things.
-I love working with a team to make big ideas a reality, but I am more than capable of also producing high-quality work solo.
+I'm a frontend developer with a background in education.
+I also work on data analysis using python, and build small games and software for fun.

 ## Qualifications
-- From Novice to Expert: Mastering C++ Programming (codedamn)
 - JavaScript Algorithms & Data Structures (freeCodeCamp)
 - Responsive Web Design (freeCodeCamp)
+- From Novice to Expert: Mastering C++ Programming (codedamn)
 - Data Analysis with Python (freeCodeCamp)
 - Scientific Computing with Python (freeCodeCamp)
 - Build a free website with WordPress (Cousera)